Ten Years (2015 film): Local Egg

 Sam (Liu Kai-chi), a grocery store keeper, is told about the closure of the last chicken farm in Hong Kong.
 He then visits his egg supplier, farm owner Cheung who recalls the government's actions to gradually kill off the industry despite the fact that he has been meeting their demands.
 Sam's store is frequently checked by Youth Guards, members of a Red Guards-like uniform group, since his use of "local eggs" on his label is on the censor list.
 He questions why "local eggs" must be relabeled "Hong Kong eggs" when they refer to the same thing.
 Sam finds his son Ming among a squad of Youth Guards throwing eggs at a bookstore, but Ming assures his father that he has kept his teaching in mind and has not participated in the vandalism; instead, he often leaks the censor lists and actions to bookstore keepers so that they can remain safe and preserve the books.
 Relaxed at his son's critical thinking, Sam reminds a bookstore keeper not to get used to such suppressive acts.

-Epilogue

-Ten Years ends with a quote from the Book of Amos:

-It is an evil time.
-Seek good, and not evil, that you may live.